JaysonAllman/DTSC-Fraud-Project/README.md

 ## Quick Start

-Follow these steps to get the Fraud Analysis Dashboard running locally.
+Follow these steps to get the Fraud Trends Dashboard running locally.

 ---